Constantine Curran / Helen Laird Book Collection

 UCD Library Special Collections holds the Constantine Curran / Helen Laird book collection.

-- The Constantine Curran book collection contains first editions of important Irish writers such as James Joyce, W. B. Yeats, George Russell as well as many other figures in early 20th century Irish writing.
+The Constantine Curran/Helen Laird book collection contains first editions of important Irish writers such as James Joyce, W. B. Yeats, George Russell as well as many other figures in early 20th century Irish writing.
+Purchased from their daughter, Elizabeth Solterer in 1971, Special Collections also holds a collection of letters and photographs that belonged to Curran.
+Curran had a wide network of friends and acquaintances in Irish cultural circles, and many of the books in the collection are signed by their authors.

 Constantine Curran (1883-1972) was a lawyer and historian of 18th Century Dublin architecture, sculpture and plasterwork.
 He also held a life-long interest in art and literature.
 Curran was educated at CBS O'Connell School on North Richmond Street, where he became friends with Tom Kettle.
 Later he attended UCD where he graduated BA (1902) and MA (1906).
 It was at UCD that Curran first met James Joyce, with whom he would maintain an important lifelong friendship and association.
 He also knew other early 20th Century Irish writers including W.B.
 Yeats, A.E.
 Russell, James Stephens and Padraic Colum.
 His research on Dublin architecture, and specifically on the history of plasterwork in the city, resulted in the publication of a number of books on the subject including Dublin Plasterwork (1940), Newman House and University Church (1953) and Dublin Decorative Plasterwork of the Seventeenth and Eighteenth Centuries (1967).
 His legal career saw him rise to the post of Registrar of the Supreme Court before his retirement in 1953.